 Average Weather in Livermore California, United States

-In Livermore, the temperature typically varies from 39°F to 88°F over the course of the year, and is rarely below 31°F or above 98°F.
+In Livermore, the summers are hot, arid, and clear and the winters are cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 39°F to 88°F and is rarely below 31°F or above 98°F.

 The hot season lasts for 3.7 months, from June 12 to October 2, with an average daily high temperature above 81°F. The hottest day of the year is July 28, with an average high of 88°F and low of 58°F.

 The cool season lasts for 3.0 months, from November 24 to February 24, with an average daily high temperature below 62°F. The coldest day of the year is December 31, with an average low of 39°F and high of 56°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Livermore, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.